-- across the borough; a new Homelessness Prevention and Rough Sleeping Strategy; and proposals for a market in Cockermouth. - 4.18 The Council has continued to develop its digital communication tools, particularly important over the past two years in light of the Covid-19 restrictions on in person contact.
-The Council introduced a new series of email newsletters which provide information direct to the inboxes of local residents.
-These have proved to be extremely popular with around 10,000 subscribers and a high engagement rate.
-Regular email contact has improved the delivery of information about issues such as the coronavirus outbreak, and business support.
-The Council has also enjoyed good levels of engagement on its social media channels, has started a new Facebook group for business, has paid-for posts to target key sectors of our communities, and has just started delivering messages via the Nextdoor platform which can be used to target messaging down to a very local level. - 4.19 During 2021-22 staff have continued to work largely from home.
-To ensure good communication and engagement, the Council has continued regular newsletters for staff from the Leader and Chief Executive and weekly briefings to keep staff informed about Covid-19 related developments including changes to government regulations and restrictions.
-Teams have been encouraged to have more regular team meetings to ensure regular contact was maintained with all staff members.
-It remains standard practice for teams to have close virtual contact with each other and their managers.
-Teams are now encouraged to meet in person where appropriate and spend a day a week in the office together to ensure effective collaborative time. - 4.20 The Council publishes information relating to all of its expenditure on its website each month and publishes an annual Pay Policy Statement detailing the remuneration of senior officers.
+- 4.17 The Council continued to develop its digital communication tools to complement its use of more traditional media.
+The Council introduced a new series of email newsletters which provided information direct to the inboxes of local residents.
+These proved to be extremely popular with almost 12,000 subscribers and a high engagement rate.
+We reached the millionth email to be opened in 2022.
+Regular email contact has improved the delivery of information about issues that are important to people and targeted to different audiences, such as our business newsletter.
+The Council also enjoyed good levels of engagement on its social media channels, started a new Facebook group for business, paid for posts to target key sectors of our communities, and delivered messages via the Nextdoor platform to target messaging down to a very local level. - 4.18 During 2022-23, staff continued to work largely from home.
+To ensure good communication and engagement, the Council continued to produce regular newsletters for staff from the Leader and Chief Executive.
+Teams were encouraged to have more regular team meetings to ensure regular contact was maintained with all staff members.
+It remained standard practice for teams to have close virtual contact with each other and their managers.
+Teams were also encouraged to meet in person where appropriate and spend a day a week in the office together to ensure effective collaborative time. - 4.19 The Council published information relating to all of its expenditure on its website each month and published an annual Pay Policy Statement detailing the remuneration of senior officers.